jian-shu-lab/hPlacenta-architecture/README.md

  The manuscript is under preparation and will be out soon.

 ### Contributors
-Kang Jin, Koseki Kobayashi-Kirschvink, Andrew Russell, Andreas Lackner, Johain Ounadjela
+Kang Jin, Koseki J. Kobayashi-Kirschvink, Andrew Russell, Andreas Lackner, Johain Ounadjela